AhsanAyaz/vibing-the-future-with-angular/content/angular-day-italy-2025.md

 <!-- .element: class="fragment" -->

---

-![This is fine meme](https://media.giphy.com/media/QMHoU66sBXqqLqYvGO/giphy.gif)

 Notes:
-Now, let's talk about the developer's dilemma.
-This is where we descend into the problem, the "man in a hole" story arc.
 We all want nice things, performant web apps, but let's be real: we're drowning in JavaScript.
 (Pause for effect) The numbers don't lie.
 HTTP Archive's Web Almanac 2024 shows that the average JavaScript payload is 2.4MB, up 35% from 2023.
 Only 31.2% of sites pass Core Web Vitals, and for Angular apps, a staggering 68% fail.
 It's tough out there, and sometimes, it feels like this, right?
+(Point to "This is fine" meme)

+--

+![This is fine meme](https://media.giphy.com/media/QMHoU66sBXqqLqYvGO/giphy.gif)

+Notes:
-(Point to "This is fine" meme) We're in denial, pretending everything is fine while our users suffer.
+We're in denial, pretending everything is fine while our users suffer.

 ---